 History of the District

-Located in Cedar Rapids, Iowa, the Czech Village / New Bohemia Main Street District straddles the banks of the Cedar River on the city’s southeast side.
+Located in Cedar Rapids, Iowa, the Czech Village / New Bohemia District straddles the banks of the Cedar River on the city’s south side.
 Just south of the city’s primary downtown business district, the Main Street District (one of the first urban neighborhood models in the state) fosters connectivity to shared amenities and attractions while maintaining its own unique culture and feel.

 Early Settlement Patterns